 It is easy to become jealous of these idealized versions of others.
 But these versions are never the complete picture.
 You need to take the complete picture and humanize these idealizations.

 By doing this, you may realize that your boss is a workaholic.
-He is constantly stressed and constantly working.
-He has no social life to speak of, and has burgeoning health issues.
-He may be successful, but is not happy.
+Your boss is constantly stressed and constantly working.
+He has no social life to speak of.
+Burgeoning health issues.

 Finally, you may humanize your friend, Greg.
 With a bit of analysis, you may see that yes, Greg is extremely fit and healthy, but the only thing that matters to him is his fitness.
 He has little drive to succeed, and his relationships are mostly shallow and meaningless.